 So the climate is changing and our weather is becoming not only more unpredictable but also more extreme.
-Some of the huge drifts of snow and freezing wonderlands are coaxing out photographers to record the beautiful country side in all its winter glory but as many of you will find it’s not without its problems.
+Some of the huge drifts of snow and freezing wonderlands are coaxing out photographers to record the beautiful countryside in all its winter glory, but as many of you will find it’s not without its problems.

-First off lets look at exposure for landscape pictures and then look at lighting for portraits in snowy conditions.
+First off, let’s look at exposure for landscape pictures and then look at lighting for portraits in snowy conditions.

 The purpose of white balance is to equalize colors based on the lighting conditions.
 Snow is very reflective and will cause your DSLR camera sensors to misread the white balance.
-This will usually cause snow to look Grey or Blue.
+This will usually cause snow to look grey or blue.

-Flash is often avoided by photographers when photographing snow but it can be beneficial in picking up detail that would otherwise be missed.
-It can add sparkle to a winter scene and if you have subjects in the frame and are happy to lose some background detail it may make all the difference.
-Using your Fill flash option can help fill in the shadows and the back lit subjects in the foreground.
+Flash is often avoided by photographers when photographing snow, but it can be beneficial in picking up detail that would otherwise be missed.
+It can add sparkle to a winter scene, and if you have subjects in the frame and are happy to lose some background detail it may make all the difference.
+Using your fill flash option can help fill in the shadows and the back lit subjects in the foreground.

-- Don’t allow your lens cap to get wet and then place it back on your lens causing spots and condensation.
+- Don’t allow your lens cap to get wet and then place it back on your lens, causing spots and condensation.

-- Problems may occur when moving in and out of freezing conditions so allow your camera to warm up slowly.
-Even better if you need to start shooting again indoors then make sure you have a camera inside.
+- Problems may occur when moving in and out of freezing conditions, so allow your camera to warm up slowly.
+Even better, if you need to start shooting again indoors then make sure you have a camera inside.
 Otherwise you may be stuck with a foggy lens while your camera warms up!

 About the Author:

 This article has been written by a professional Wedding Photographer in Gloucestershire, who recently had a lot of fun at a snow covered wedding and decided to share some experience that will hopefully help you to capture some beautiful images before it all melts.
 Happy shooting!

 For further training on white balance, ending soon: The Photography Masterclass Offer